Telemental health appointments

-Enrolled students can set up an appointment by calling our office, (831) 582-3969.
+Enrolled students can set up an appointment by calling our office, 831-582-3969.
 We do not schedule by email.

-Reasons for Counseling
+Reasons for counseling

-- Grief and Loss
+- Grief and loss

 - Veterans' Issues

-Expectations of the Student
+Expectations of the student

 Due to high demands for our services, there are limits to individual counseling appointments.
-However, PGCC Groups and Workshops have no limit and are highly encouraged in tandem with individual sessions to achieve maximum progress towards longer-term goals.
+However, PGCC Groups and Workshops have no limit and are highly encouraged in combination with individual sessions to achieve maximum progress towards longer-term goals.

 While there are limits to confidentiality, the fact that you are seeing a counselor does not appear on any academic records.
 Your right to confidentiality is protected by law.
 As helping professionals, we are legally and ethically bound to report cases of child abuse, elder abuse, suicide, homicide, and if individuals are gravely disabled and unable to care for themselves.